 What's Next is a useful starting point for people who have been, or may be, retrenched or made redundant.
 It provides a range of resources and links to available support.
-For more information visit the What's Next website.

-Another initial contact point is the Employment Services Information line on 13 62 68.
+Read about the support available from Job Services Australia or phone the Employment Services Information line on 13 62 68.

 Financial assistance and income support

 A jobactive provider is able to assess your circumstances to assist you with searching for alternative work and provide information about job opportunities in your area.
 Assistance may include face-to-face appointments, resume and job application writing skills and advice on job searching, career options and employment programs.
-For more information on the jobactive service call 13 62 68 or visit the Department of Employment website.

 Fair Work Ombudsman

 The Fair Work Ombudsman can provide advice about eligibility for redundancy and other payments as determined by legislation.
-For more information contact 13 13 94 or visit the Fair Work Ombudsman website.

 Fair Work Commission